pustotnik/zenmake/docs/buildconf.rst

         Selected command here is a command that is used on command line.
         It means if you set an option for the ``build`` command and zenmake calls the ``configure`` command before this command by itself then this option will be applied for both ``configure`` and ``build`` commands.
-In other words it's like you run this command with this option on command line.
+In other words it is like you are running this command with this option on command line.

 .. _buildconf-conditions: